 Coronavirus, or COVID-19 is a new virus that started in China and spread to many countries around the world, including Australia.
 In early 2020, the World Health Organisation announced that COVID-19 is a pandemic and in response, countries around the world have been announcing policies and community restrictions which aim to stop the spread of the virus.

-In Australia, the virus and the associated restrictions, isolation measures and government policies have resulted in a range of emerging issues for people with disability.
+In Australia, the virus and the associated restrictions, isolation measures and government policies have resulted in a range of emerging issues for people with disabilities.

 On this page, you can find papers and news updates about WWDA’s advocacy work in relation to COVID-19.

-We have also provided information and resources to help individual women and girls with disability during the COVID-19 crisis on WWDA’s Our Site: Coronavirus (COVID-19) page.
+We have also provided information and resources to help individuals during the COVID-19 crisis on WWDA’s Our Site: Coronavirus (COVID-19) page.